 - Entice your baby to open his mouth by gently stroking his bottom lip with your nipple in a downward motion.

-- When your baby opens his mouth very wide, quickly guide your baby onto your breast, so that his nose, cheeks, and chin are slightly touching your breast.
+- When your baby opens his mouth vital, quickly guide your baby onto your breast, so that his nose, cheeks, and chin are slightly touching your breast.

 There are several breastfeeding positions that could be comfortable for you and your baby.
 Experiment with these different feeding positions to find out which ones are best for you.